-These include the annual catalogue, which is the April edition of the Atlanta University Bulletin.
+These include the annual catalogue, and other numbers of of the Atlanta University Bulletin.
 The Bulletin has been issued at intervals of four to six times a year.

 Occasional leaflets and pamphlets descriptive of our work and needs are issued from time to time.
 The General Catalogue, published in 1929, gives a complete statement up to that date concerning officers, teachers, graduates and advanced students.
 The History of Atlanta University, published in 1929, gives a comprehensive account of the work of the institution from its founding to the inauguration of graduate work in 1929.